Vino Tinto

 "Vino Tinto" is a song by Mexican singers Peso Pluma, Natanael Cano and Gabito Ballesteros.
-It was released in 9 May 2024, through Double P Records, as the eighth single from Pluma's fourth studio album Éxodo (2024), and is the third collaboration between all three singers after their singles "AMG" and "Lucky Charms".
+It was released on 9 May 2024, through Double P Records, as the eighth single from Pluma's fourth studio album Éxodo (2024), and is the third collaboration between all three singers after their singles "AMG" and "Lucky Charms".

 Background and composition

 In May 2024, Peso Pluma announced his fourth studio album Éxodo and revealed its track list, where "Vino Tinto" appeared as part of the album's first disc, as its 15th track.
 "Vino Tinto", which translates to "Red Wine" in English, begins with a synthesizer which revels in transitioning into an "EDM-corrido", instead transitioning into a corrido tumbado.

 Release and promotion

 "Vino Tinto" was originally released on 20 June 2024, as the 15th track from Éxodo.
 It was released as the album's eighth single on 26 June 2024, with an accompanying music video being released on the same day.
 The video stars Peso Pluma, who is seen for the first time in his new hairstyle, as well as Cano and Ballesteros, in a club with several women in different scenes.